 Whatever it is, there is a video or a podcast out there waiting to give you a helping hand.

-As a beginner, you’ll find using videos and podcasts to learn Arabic free-of-charge online has many advantages.
+As a beginner, you’ll find using videos and podcasts to learn arabic online free-of-charge has many advantages.
 Read on to learn more about this learning experience.

 One quick thing to note before we start, is that there are two different versions of Arabic; literary Arabic and dialectal Arabic.
 This means that Arabic writing is different from Arabic speaking, but to complicate matters more, each of the Arab countries has a different Arabic dialect.